spatie/laravel-query-builder/docs/features/filtering.md

 The `filter` query parameters can be used to add `where` clauses to your Eloquent query.
 Out of the box we support filtering results by partial attribute value, exact attribute value or even if an attribute value exists in a given array of values.
 For anything more advanced, custom filters can be used.

 By default, all filters have to be explicitly allowed using `allowedFilters()`.
 This method takes an array of strings or `AllowedFilter` instances.
-An allowed filter can be partial, exact, scope or custom.
+An allowed filter can be partial, beginsWithStrict, exact, scope or custom.
 By default, any string values passed to `allowedFilters()` will automatically be converted to `AllowedFilter::partial()` filters.

 ## Basic usage